mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 This system needs to be compatible with both QMake and CMake.
 However, we encourage using CMake, especially for NeuralPlex projects that use Qt6.
 Qt moved to CMake as its main build system with Qt6 and is not actively developing QMake anymore; support for QMake is required mostly to better support projects using older Qt versions.

-The build system should be easy to configure from the developer side, and provide the following:
+The build system will be easy to configure from the developer side and provide the following:

 - Macros for dynamic compilation to different environments
-  - Example: an `MRS_NEURALPLEX` macro to enable NeuralPlex-specific code
+  - Example: an `MRS_DEVICE_NEURALPLEX` macro to enable NeuralPlex-specific code
 - Automatic configuration of build targets
   - Example: MConn Yocto requires app executables to follow the naming format `normal.app.<short-name>` or `early.app.<short-name>`
+- Out-of-the-box support for linking the `mosquitto` and CAN flasher libraries when required by parts of the SDK

 ### 3.2 Spoke.Zone Client